Table of Contents

 Local Culture as a Driver of Land Use Decisions

 The connection between local culture and land use is not merely academic; it is a lived reality for billions of people worldwide.
-Cultural values determine whether a forest is seen as a resource to be harvested, a sacred space to be protected, or a source of medicine and food.
+Cultural values shape how communities perceive and interact with their environment—whether a forest is viewed as a resource to be harvested, a sacred space to be protected, or a source of medicine and food.
 These perceptions directly influence environmental management outcomes.
-When policymakers ignore cultural context, even well-intentioned conservation projects can fail.
-Conversely, initiatives that align with local traditions often achieve lasting success.
+When policymakers overlook cultural contexts, even the most well-intentioned conservation projects can falter.
+Conversely, initiatives that align with local traditions often achieve enduring success, fostering sustainable stewardship and community resilience.

 The Cultural Lens on Natural Resources